 Over the summer, students will need to research 'the importance of water to the biological world' and present this research as a scientific poster in Google Slides.
+It should be a single slide only.
 This must include references that show where the student has found the information.
 This poster will need to be submitted to the class teacher on the first lesson of the course and will be used to assess a student's eligibility for the course.
-If you have any questions, or would like to submit this over the holidays, please email Mrs H Parker.
+If you have any questions, or would like to submit this over the holidays, please email Mrs Johnson-Slaney.

-There is an example below to give you an overview of how to present your work.
+There are examples below to give you an overview of how to present your work.